smartcontractkit/documentation/docs/Using Price Feeds/l2-sequencer-feeds/l2-sequencer-flag.md

 - 0: The sequencer is up
 - 1: The sequencer is down

-The `startedAt` timestamp is the block timestamp when the answer updated on the L1 network, Ethereum Mainnet.
-Use this to ensure the latest answer is recent enough to be trustworthy.
+The `startedAt` timestamp indicates when the sequencer changed status.
+On Arbitrum, use this timestamp to ensure the latest answer is recent enough to be trustworthy.
 In this example, subtract `startedAt` from the `block.timestamp` and revert the request if the result is greater than the `STALENESS_THRESHOLD`.

 ```solidity
 uint256 timeSinceUpdated = block.timestamp - startedAt;